 2. Participation in any parish rites in preparation for Confirmation.

-4. Attendance at the parish Confirmation retreat.
+4. Attendance at a Confirmation retreat

 Remote Preparation for Confirmation